Best Russian Movies to Learn Russian

 It is time to improve your Russian learning.

-Below are 15 movies to learn Russian and beats all the language learning hack you relied upon.
+Below are 15 movies to help you learn Russian and beat all the language-learning hacks you relied upon.

 Films for Russian learners

-If you want to know more about the state of life during the Soviet Union era, watch this movie to learn Russian.
+If you want to know more about life during the Soviet Union era, watch this movie to learn Russian.

-The talkie tells the story of three girlfriends who went through a lot, starting from their teenage years to middle adulthood.
+The talkie tells the story of three girlfriends who went through a lot from their teenage years to middle adulthood.

-The friends finally find a promising career and love in the Soviet capital—Moscow.
+The friends finally found a promising career and found love in the Soviet capital—Moscow.

 While this is not the typical action and engaging movie, it delivers that first-hand view and understanding of what life is like in communist Russia.

-It talks about the immense pressure on young girls to find and marry the perfect man of their dream.
+It discusses the immense pressure on young girls to find and marry the perfect man of their dreams.
 The vocabulary is outlandish.

 2. The Irony of Fate, or Enjoy Your Bath! (Ирония судьбы, или С лёгким паром!) — 1976

-This movie comes up on Russian TV every New Year’s eve.
-It tells the story of two people who unknowingly switch apartments after getting drunk on one fateful night inside a sauna bath in Russia.
+This movie airs on Russian TV every New Year’s Eve.
+It tells the story of two people who unknowingly switch apartments after getting drunk one fateful night inside a Russian sauna bath.

-The movie is a comedy that combines romantic escapades with New Year/Christmas winter’s cheer and Brezhnev’s blandness.
+The comedy combines romantic escapades with New Year/Christmas winter’s cheer and Brezhnev’s blandness.

 Language learners can expect some seasonal and conversational vocabulary.